horovod/horovod/docs/gpus.md

 opt = hvd.DistributedOptimizer(opt, device_dense='/cpu:0')
 ```

-### Advanced: Have GPUs and networking with GPUDirect?
+### Advanced: Have GPUs and networking with RDMA and GPUDirect?

+This section is only relevant if you have RDMA and GPUDirect.

+**Note**: For GPUDirect, Horovod requires the `nv_peer_memory` driver.
+To prevent your program from crashing, MPI *must* be
+compiled with CUDA support.

 [GPUDirect](https://developer.nvidia.com/gpudirect) allows GPUs to transfer memory among each other without CPU
 involvement, which significantly reduces latency and load on CPU.
 NCCL 2 is able to use GPUDirect automatically for